KirbyAtlas/Atlas-StyleGuide/README.md

 # AtlasStyleGuide
-to create application standards and behavioral guide
+We are using this space to communicate working standards, behaviors and controls used in the Atlas Applications.